ruslanlap/PowerToysRun-Magic8Ball/README.md

 ## 🙏 Acknowledgements

 - [Microsoft PowerToys](https://github.com/microsoft/PowerToys) team for the amazing launcher
-- [OpenWeatherMap](https://openweathermap.org/) for providing the weather API
+- [EightBallAPI](https://www.eightballapi.com/) for providing the fortune-telling API
 - All contributors who have helped improve this plugin

 ## 🛠️ Implementation Details

-The Weather plugin is built using:
+The Magic 8-Ball plugin is built using:

 - C# and .NET
 - WPF for the UI components